BYchao100/Scalable-Near-lossless-Image-Compression/README.md

 Please note: the current implementation is not optimized for speed.
 Residual compression is slow.
 We are working on the fast version :computer:.

 ## Citation
-If this code is helpful for you, please cite:

 ```
 @article{Bai_2021_SNIC,